javiermatias/registroSMSSENDER/README.md

-# registroSMSSENDER
+# SMSSENDER
-Basic app to download the program SMS-SENDER
+Basic web-app to download the program SMS-SENDER

 The project is basic Form registry doing with Node.js with framework express.js